 My name is Michael

 Biere.
+I retired from the Army after 32 years of service in 2022.
 I'm a life long Doberman lover, owner, and breeder.
 My Grandfather

 Albert O. Biere bred and showed Dobermans in the 1930-40's in New York